Why Forest School?

 - Improved observational, social and, communication skills.

-- Reduced stress, more groundedness
+- Reduced stress and anxiety, more groundedness

 - Improvements in cognitive, physical, and emotional well-being.